tae898/erc/Datasets/README.md

     ```

-- If you want to compute them in your machine (not recommended. might take some time)
-`face.sh` takes three positional arguments $1, $2, and $3. $1 should be either download or compute. $2 should be number of jobs (e.g. 4). $3 should be the gpu-id (-1 means CPU).
-For example, you want to compute with 4 jobs and use the gpu-id of 0,
+- If you want to compute them in your machine (not recommended. might take some time), `face.sh` takes three positional arguments $1, $2, and $3. $1 should be either `download` or `compute`. $2 should be number of jobs (e.g. 4). $3 should be the gpu-id (-1 means CPU).
+For example, if you want to compute with 4 jobs and use the gpu-id of 0,
     ```
     bash scripts/face.sh compute 4 0
     ```
     >`insightface` has to be installed before running this.
 See this repo:https://github.com/deepinsight/insightface.
-After cloning this repo, go to the `python-package` from the root repo directory and install it by `pip install -e `.
+After cloning this repo, go to the `python-package` from the root repo directory and install it by `pip install .` Btw, this is the best human face repo I've seen so far.
+The only caveat is that the core deep learning framework used is neither pytorch nor tensorflow, but mxnet.

 ### After everything